7 Up Baccarat

 Counting Cards in Baccarat

 Is has been speculated that players can count cards in 7 Up Baccarat.
 This is not a very accurate way to “win” the game, especially online where all cards are shuffled after each hand.
-You can check out AP Heat and their card counting page to see if they have better tips.

 7 Up Baccarat Created